jpsdr/MKVToolnix-Windows-7/README.Windows.md

 - a mingw cross compiler
 - roughly 4 GB of free space available

-Luckily there's the [mingw-cross-env project] (http://mingw-cross-env.nongnu.org/) that provides an easy-to-use way of setting up the cross-compiler and all required libraries.
+Luckily there's the [M cross environment project] (http://mxe.cc/) that provides an easy-to-use way of setting up the cross-compiler and all required libraries.

 mxe is a fast-changing project.
 In order to provide a stable basis for